modelica/ModelicaSpecification/Tutorial.md

   flow Current i;
 end Pin;
 ```
-A connection connect (Pin1, Pin2), with Pin1 and Pin2 of connector class Pin, connects the
+A connection `connect (Pin1, Pin2)`, with `Pin1` and `Pin2` of connector class `Pin`, connects the
 two pins such that they form one node.
-This implies two equations, namely Pin1.v = Pin2.v
+This implies two equations, namely `Pin1.v = Pin2.v`
-and Pin1.i + Pin2.i = 0.
+and `Pin1.i + Pin2.i = 0`.
 The first equation indicates that the electric potentials on both branches
 connected together are the same, and the second corresponds to Kirchhoff’s current law saying
 that the currents sum to zero at a node (assuming positive value while flowing into the
 component).
 The sum-to-zero equations are generated when the prefix flow is used.
 Similar laws